tkin91e55/django-wordle/docs/quiz-models.md

 ### Design Decisions

 1. **GameSession as Central Hub:** All game state is tracked through GameSession, simplifying the data model and making time tracking straightforward.

+2. **Category-Driven UI:** Category model includes `icon_class` (FontAwesome) and `prism_language` fields to determine the icon displayed in the UI and the syntax highlighting language for code snippets.
+This centralizes UI presentation logic at the category level.

-2. **Bilingual Content via JSONField:** Question content (question_text, hint_text, explanation) stored as JSONField with language keys (`{"en": "...", "zh": "..."}`).
+3. **Bilingual Content via JSONField:** Question content (question_text, hint_text, explanation) stored as JSONField with language keys (`{"en": "...", "zh": "..."}`).
 Allows per-question translations without schema changes.
 UI labels still use .po files for consistency with Django i18n conventions.

-3. **Computed Status Property:** GameSession status is computed from timestamps (started_at, end_at, completed_at) and attempt results.
+4. **Computed Status Property:** GameSession status is computed from timestamps (started_at, end_at, completed_at) and attempt results.
 No redundant status field stored in database.
 Single source of truth prevents data inconsistency and simplifies logic.

-4. **Simplified Attempt Model:** Attempt only links to GameSession (not directly to User/Question), reducing redundancy since this information is available via GameSession.
+5. **Simplified Attempt Model:** Attempt only links to GameSession (not directly to User/Question), reducing redundancy since this information is available via GameSession.

-5. **No Wordle Feedback Yet:** The `feedback` field for color-coded Wordle responses is not implemented in Phase I. The `is_correct` boolean is sufficient for basic quiz functionality.
+6. **No Wordle Feedback Yet:** The `feedback` field for color-coded Wordle responses is not implemented in Phase I. The `is_correct` boolean is sufficient for basic quiz functionality.

-6. **Difficulty as Enum:** Using CharField with choices instead of a separate table keeps the model simple while still being easily extensible.
+7. **Difficulty as Enum:** Using CharField with choices instead of a separate table keeps the model simple while still being easily extensible.

-7. **Profile Migration:** Moving `player_level` and `experience_points` to `UserStatistics` separates game-specific data from general user profile data, following single responsibility principle.
+8. **Profile Migration:** Moving `player_level` and `experience_points` to `UserStatistics`
+   separates game-specific data from general user profile data, following single responsibility principle.

-8. **Simplified Trophy System:** Removed `requirement_value`, `xp_reward`, `icon`, `is_active`, `order` fields for Phase I. Trophies managed via fixtures.
-Unlock logic implemented in application code, not model constraints.
-Keeps model lean and flexible.

 9. **Statistics Calculated On-Demand:** UserStatistics only stores level and XP.
 Detailed stats (streaks, accuracy, hints, attempt counts) can be calculated from GameSession/Attempt records when needed, avoiding premature optimization and complex update logic.

 ### Performance Considerations